Tupac Shakur posthumously receives a star on the Hollywood Walk of Fame - ExBulletin

 Tupac Shakur posthumously receives a star on the Hollywood Walk of Fame

-Legendary hip-hop star, actor and poet Tupac Shakur posthumously received a star on the Hollywood Walk of Fame Wednesday, honoring his many contributions to the arts, as well as his activism for racial equality.
+ANGELS — Tupac Shakur received a star on the Hollywood Walk of Fame on Wednesday, just days before the hip-hop legend’s birthday.

-The artist’s sister, Sekyiwa “Set” Shakur, hosted the star on Hollywood Boulevard, alongside radio host Kurt “Big Boy” Alexander, who hosted the event, and director Allen Hughes, who recently worked on a docuseries about Tupac’s life.
+The late rapper’s sister, Sekyiwa “Set” Shakur, accepted the star on behalf of their family.
+During her speech, she shed tears as she described her older brother’s vision of being celebrated with a star in Hollywood.

-“Tupac knew deep down that he was always destined for something big,” Sekyiwa said at the unveiling event.
-“And as a little sister, I had the privilege of seeing that greatness unfold.”
+“From the first time he set foot on this stage at the Apollo Theater at age 13, before anyone recognized his name, he knew he dreamed of having a star here on the Walk of Fame.” , said Sekyiwa Shakur, who often took a deep breath between sentences to collect herself.

 |